Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Dural - Kenthurst - Wisemans Ferry recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Dural-Kenthurst-Wisemans Ferry approved approximately 87 new homes annually.
-From FY21-FY25438 homes were approved, with 17 more in FY26 so far.
-Each year, around 1.1 new residents arrived per new home from FY21 to FY25, indicating balanced supply and demand.
+Dural-Kenthurst-Wisemans Ferry has seen approximately 87 new homes approved annually.
+Over the past five financial years, from FY21 to FY25438 homes were approved, with a further 50 approved in FY26 as of now.
+On average, 1.1 new residents have arrived per new home over these years, indicating balanced supply and demand, leading to stable market conditions.

-Detached houses accounted for 89% of new building activity, preserving the low-density nature with 11% medium and high-density housing.
-There are estimated to be 350 people per dwelling approval in the area.
-By 2041, Dural-Kenthurst-Wisemans Ferry is projected to grow by 735 residents.
-Current development patterns suggest new housing supply will meet demand, potentially facilitating population growth beyond current projections.
+The area's quiet development environment is reflected in the estimated 350 people per dwelling approval.
+By 2041, Dural-Kenthurst-Wisemans Ferry is projected to grow by 684 residents.
+Current development patterns suggest that new housing supply should meet demand, potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development